 Lethe avatar

-Brain-inspired ยท Self-aware ยท Written in Rust ยท Open source
+Brain-inspired ยท Persistent ยท Written in Rust ยท Open source

 She holds the thread for as long as you do.

-A longer context window isn't the point.
-What you want is something that remembers the work, notices what slipped, and decides โ€” on its own โ€” when something is worth interrupting you for.
+She remembers the work, notices what slipped, and decides โ€” on her own โ€” when something is worth interrupting you for.

 you: how's the thing going